Telvine Learn

 • Skill events: invoked, completed, errored, rated, version compared.

-• Component events: connector invoked, hook executed, MCP operation wrapped, app action completed.
+• Component events: connector invoked, hook executed, MCP operation wrapped, app action completed, or plugin directory scanned.

 telvine login